 Our adaptation to a ‘Power Cycle’ model is not a departure or deviation from SRSD; it’s a refinement designed for long-term implementation.
-It includes all the essential activities of the 6 stages delivered in the same sequence, and terms used by Harris et al in 1996 (POWER) and 2005 (Cycle).
-Our peer-reviewed published studies that have examined the Power Cycle underscore its effectiveness in helping schools sustain SRSD over a full year, correlating to ELA proficiency gains as well.
+It includes all the essential activities of the 6 stages delivered in the same sequence, and terms Deshler originated and that various models of EBP-W include, each in customized ways that adhere to fit and fidelity.
+Our peer-reviewed published studies that have examined the Power Cycle underscore its effectiveness in helping schools sustain EBP-W over a full year, correlating to ELA proficiency gains as well.

 A POWeR Cycle is a structured approach to teaching writing, where “POWeR” stands for Plan, Organize, Write, edit and Revise.
 It’s a repeating process, using new texts and prompts, to build self-regulation and independence in writing strategies and self-regulation skills.

 Each cycle involves explicit instruction in the key strategies, collaborative work, and independent practice that are the basis of the stages, with opportunities for self-assessment and goal setting each week.
-In SRSD studies, teachers introduce a mnemonic and may support elements such as vocabulary or sentence-level instruction.
-In think SRSD, we offer a systematic progression for ensuring there is no Swiss cheese – all sub-elements needed to write well are covered as well with well established and evidence-based practices for each.
+We augmented the focus you see most often across EBP-W studies on text structure organization (TIDE) to build all levels of language use including vocabulary and syntax, ensuring there is no Swiss cheese – all sub-elements needed to write well are covered as well with well established and evidence-based practices for each.

 The POWeR Cycle was born of necessity.
 After working with thousands of teachers on a daily basis over twenty years, we identified a barrier.
 Teachers shared the same questions and got stuck in the same places.
 For example, they wanted to know what happened after Stage 6.